ArchipelagoMW/Archipelago/docs/world api.md

 Other classifications include:

 * `filler`: a regular item or trash item
-* `useful`: generally quite useful, but not required for anything logical.
-Cannot be placed on excluded locations
+* `useful`: item that is especially useful.
+Cannot be placed on excluded or unreachable locations.
+When combined with another flag like "progression", it means "an especially useful progression item".
 * `trap`: negative impact on the player
 * `skip_balancing`: denotes that an item should not be moved to an earlier sphere for the purpose of balancing (to be combined with `progression`; see below)